Fury-is-Black-coder/LSEG-task1/README.md

 # LSEG-task1

-To save html to table csv used GrabzIt library. https://grabz.it/ Added via Maven
+To save html to table csv is used GrabzIt library. https://grabz.it/ Added via Maven

 Becouse of Java 9 and later have not library to saving files (JAXBException: Implementation of JAXB-API has not been found on module path or classpath)